HizanLi/MedFM_499/README.md

 ```

+For ubuntu newcomer, I suggest you follow tutorial in this [link](https://blog.csdn.net/m0_58678659/article/details/122932488).

+One key take away is that make sure your Nvidia driver is compatible with with your cuda-toolkit.
+And your cuda-toolkit is compatible with the version of pytorch you installed.

+Previous version of pytorch can be found [here](https://pytorch.org/get-started/previous-versions/).

-We suggest you install PyTorch successfully first, then install OpenMMLab packages and their dependencies.
+Afterwards, you install PyTorch successfully first, then install OpenMMLab packages and their dependencies.

 Moreover, you can use other Computer Vision or other foundation models such as [EVA](https://github.com/baaivision/EVA) and [CLIP](https://github.com/openai/CLIP).

-## 📊 Results
+## 📊 Results(working)

 The results of ChestDR, ColonPath and Endo in MedFMC dataset and their corresponding configs on each task are shown as below.

-### Few-shot Learning Results
+### Few-shot Learning Results(working)

 We utilize [Visual Prompt Tuning](https://github.com/KMnP/vpt) method as the few-shot learning baseline, whose backbone is Swin Transformer.
 The results are shown as below:

-#### ChestDR
+#### ChestDR(working)

 | N Shot | Crop Size | Epoch |  mAP  |  AUC  |                                      Config                                      |
 | :----: | :-------: | :---: | :---: | :---: | :------------------------------------------------------------------------------: |